Manu343726/Manu343726.github.io/_posts/2017-03-13-lock-free-job-stealing-task-system-with-modern-c.markdown

 }};
 ```

-*Remember a job is considered as finished not after the job is run but also when all
+*Remember a job is considered as finished not after the job is run only
-its child jobs are considered finished too.*
+but when all its child jobs are considered finished too.*

 where `Job::onFinished()` can reuse the job function pointer: